 5 Tips to Maintain Your Greenhouse Cover Year-Round

-Investing in a high-quality greenhouse cover is the first step toward creating an environment in which your crops can thrive—and the second step is taking the proper measures to maintain it for years to come.
-Here are five tips to ensure you get the maximum life out of your harvest by getting the maximum life out of your greenhouse cover.
+Investing in a high-quality greenhouse cover is the first step toward creating an environment in which your crops can thrive.
+The second step is taking the proper measures to maintain that cover.
+Here are five tips to ensure you get the maximum life expectancy out of your greenhouse cover.

 1. Make Sure Your Plastic Sheeting is Suitable as a Greenhouse Cover

 Polyethylene or “poly” sheeting comes in a wide variety of thicknesses and with various features such as puncture and UV resistance, anti-drip/anti-condensate additives and more.
-It also provides you with greater control over the amount of sunlight your plants receive.
-Light deprivation covers, for example, allow you to mimic seasonal conditions to keep your harvest thriving all year.
-Discover our full range of polyethylene greenhouse covers here.
+A light-deprivation cover will also give you greater control over the amount of sunlight your plants receive.
+Discover the full range of Americover polyethylene greenhouse covers.

 3. With Greenhouse Repair Tape, Small Repairs Can Buy You Time

-Mother nature will inevitably take a toll on your greenhouse cover, but as long as the damage isn’t too extensive, minor holes can be covered up.
+Mother nature will inevitably take her toll on your greenhouse cover, but as long as the damage isn’t extensive, minor holes can be patched.
 Greenhouse repair tape is a UV-resistant, polyethylene-backed tape engineered for outdoor use on greenhouse covers.
-It’s highly puncture-resistant, has a waterproof adhesive and is most suitable as a short-term solution (i.e., getting through an emergency until you can replace your cover).
+It’s highly puncture-resistant, and is most suitable as a short-term solution.
+Think of the tape as an emergency bandage until you can replace your cover.

-While we are almost certain Marie Kondo wasn’t referring to greenhouse covers in her now-famous mantra, considering your entire greenhouse is a controlled environment designed to keep plants happy, the sentiment is relevant nonetheless.
-Depending on your region and the exact location of your greenhouse, the cover will attract everything from moss and algae to leaves that inhibit light from shining through—and no matter where you live, it’s going to get dirty.
+Depending on your region and the exact location of your greenhouse, the cover will attract everything from moss and algae to leaves that inhibit light from shining through.
+No matter where you live, your greenhouse is going to get dirty.

 5. Don’t Neglect the Greenhouse Frame

-Whether you’re in the market for a greenhouse cover replacement or simply have questions about greenhouse plastic sheeting, our team of experts is here to help you grow with confidence.
-Contact Americover today to discover why we are leading source of top-quality, US-manufactured greenhouse covers and liners.
+Whether you’re in the market for a greenhouse cover replacement or simply have questions about greenhouse plastic sheeting, our team of specialists is here to help you grow with confidence.
+Contact Americover today to discover why we are the leading source of top-quality, US-manufactured greenhouse covers and liners.